 With PAM, you can grant permissions to external collaborators even if you are using a VPN.
 At the same time, you can integrate the access control API to other security software.
 This makes it difficult for attackers to break into a network and gain access to your data.

-Ransomware attacks are on the increase since business practices have been forced to change.
+Ransomware attacks are increasing since business practices have been forced to change.
 Generally speaking, larger businesses have the collateral to either pay a ransom or security consultants to get their data back.
-However, for businesses this can be a real problem.
+However, for businesses, this can be a real problem.

 For small businesses having their data locked away in one place and considering the high ransom costs can be, could make the difference to whether or not you stay afloat.

-Considering the number of high-profile cyberattacks that we’ve seen in the last two months, it is vital that cybersecurity becomes a chief concern for all business leaders and their employees going forward.
-Implementing the right security best practices takes time, but in this period of uncertainty it is well worth it.
+Considering the number of high-profile cyberattacks that we’ve seen.
+It is vital that cybersecurity becomes a chief concern for all business leaders and their employees going forward.
+Implementing the right security best practices takes time, but in this period of uncertainty, it is well worth it.

 Read more: Automated Data Backup and Data Protection